Cryptonomic/Smart-Contracts/RFC/trustless-staking-token.md

 4. The contract code can be deployed by an account other than the issuer/administrator.
 5. Block rewards are generated, though not released at the beginning of every cycle.
 The validator account is credited on a 5-cycle delay.
 Compounding period should have a minimum duration of one cycle which is 68+ hours at the current 60-second block time.
 6. This condition can be relaxed without loss of safety, but is left in place to simplify contract logic.
-7. Albeit a CD tied to a potentially highly volatile crypto-currency.
+7. Albeit a Certificate of Deposit tied to a potentially highly volatile crypto-currency.
 8. All proposals on Tezos thus far have passed with overwhelming support and little to no dissent.
 9. Tezos refers to their design as “[Liquid Proof of Stake”](https://medium.com/tezos/liquid-proof-of-stake-aec2f7ef1da7).
 10. The Michelson smart contract language has a `NOW` directive.